 Year: July 2016

-A prolific author and veteran operations engineer, Jennifer Davis, debunks the myth that DevOps is about introducing lots of new tools and specialists.
+A prolific author and veteran operations engineer, Jennifer Davis debunks the myth that DevOps involves introducing many new tools and specialists.

 Instead, she and contributor Ryan Daniels share several practical ways to improve collaboration between individuals and entire teams, repair misunderstandings between and among your people, use DevOps tooling efficiently, and leverage what works in one area across the organization.